Openw3b/vmpack/README.md

 Run GUI linux applications in QEMU VMs.
 (Experimental crosvm support being added)

-Prerequisites:
+## Prerequisites:
+1. Ubuntu based distro (for now)
-1. Install Docker and add user to docker group via `sudo gpasswd -a $USER docker`
+1. Docker installed and user added to docker group via `sudo gpasswd -a $USER docker`
-2. Install dependencies `sudo apt install git docker libguestfs-tools socat virt-manager`
+2. Other dependencies installed `sudo apt install git libguestfs-tools socat virt-manager`
 3. Reboot your system or reload your session

+## Features

+- GPU Acceleration via virtio-gpu with gl=on
+- Drag and drop
+- Window Resize
+- Clipboard (need to limit permission)
+- Sound and microphone (need to limit permission)

 To get started,